CEI-lab/ece3400-2018/docs/lab4.md

   You'll want to assign the 24MHz output to a GPIO pin, for the Camera team to use.

-### Team Camera
+### Team Arduino
- Congrats, you've been chosen to be a part of Team Camera.
-You will be responsible for wiring the camera and setting up its registers.
+ Congrats, you're on Team Arduino.
+You will be responsible for wiring the camera, setting up its registers with the Arduino, and reading in treasure data from the FPGA.

- So grab the OV7670 and Arduino, get to work.
+ So grab the OV7670, your Arduino, an FPGA, and get to work.

- Study and download the template Arduino code provided here:
+ First, study and download the template Arduino code provided here:

  [Lab 4 Arduino Template](./Lab4_Arduino_Template.zip)